-Introduction Satellite remote sensing is often used to estimate vegetation distribution and productivity at large spatial scales.
+Satellite remote sensing is often used to estimate vegetation distribution and productivity at large spatial scales.
 The normalized difference vegetation index (NDVI) is the most widely used surrogate for large-scale assessments of vegetation greenness and has been applied in a wide range of studies (Brandt et al. 2015, Chen et al. 1998; Santos and Negri, 1997; Zhang et al 2009).
 The spatial distribution of remotely sensed NDVI and consequently of terrestrial vegetation, is a function of prevalent climatic conditions such as rainfall and temperature.
 The relationship between NDVI and rainfall is well established at various spatial and temporal scales (Davenport et al. 1993; Grist et al. 1997; Nicholson et al. 1990; Potter and Brooks 1999; Wang et al. 2001).
 The results of these studies, although varying, indicate that rainfall is an important predictor of the geographical distribution of vegetation in many environments, particularly in transitional zones, such as from humid to arid and semi-arid environments (Zhao et al. 2015) as found in the Sahel of Africa.

 Rainfall is a crucial resource in many socioeconomic activities, and particularly for those African countries relying predominantly on rain-fed agriculture.
 Many countries have been affected by rainfall variability and long-term changes in both rainfall amount and distribution over recent decades.
 However, the number of rain gauges throughout Africa is small and unevenly distributed, and the gauge network is deteriorating.
 Satellite rainfall estimates are being used widely in place of gauge observations or to supplement gauge observations.
 (Tufa dinku etal).

-In this bulletin, the satellite rainfall estimation and vegetation greenness for the 2nd Dekad of January 2024 were produced with the help of TAMESAT and METOSAT vegetation products.
+In this bulletin, the satellite rainfall estimation and vegetation greenness for the 3rd Dekad of January 2024 were produced with the help of TAMESAT and METOSAT vegetation products.
 During this Dekad, some parts of Bega, which benefit from rain, received minimal rainfall due to the strong relationship between rainfall and the Normalized Vegetation Index (NDVI).
 Most Bega rain-benefiting areas, namely the southern, southwest, and southeast parts of the country, were covered by vegetation.
 On the other hand, in the northern, northeast, and northwest parts of the country, no rainfall was observed, and low to bare greens were evident.

 Rainfall Estimation from Satellite Data

+Rainfall distribution

-Rainfall distribution January is the cold and dry month for most parts of the country, except for some areas in southern Ethiopia.
+The rainfall activity of January 3rd dekad was dry for most parts of the country, except some areas in southern Ethiopia.
 However, during this dekad, rainfall activity has covered certain regions.
-Specifically, South Ethiopia, southern Oromia, Sidama, some parts of southwestern Ethiopia, Central Ethiopia, and a few areas in western Oromia and the Amhara region received 1-30 mm of rainfall.
+Specifically, South west Ethiopia, South Ethiopia, Sidama, Central Ethiopia some parts of Oromia and very few pocket areas of Amhara region received 1-60 mm of rainfall.
 There has been no rain in the rest of the country.

-Comparison with climatological normal In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was slight increase of rainfall was observed in few parts of Amhara, western and southern Oromia, southern Ethiopia and Sidama region.
-On the other hand, slight decrease of rainfall was observed in few parts of South west Ethiopia and southern Ethiopia regions.
+Comparison with climatological normal

+In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was Moderate to slight increase of rainfall was observed in south west Ethiopia, south Ethiopia, central Ethiopia, some part of Oromia and few parts of Amhara region.
+On the other hand, slight decrease of rainfall was observed in few parts of South west Ethiopia and pocket areas of Oromia regions.